ayushp0413/RazorPay-Clone-Tailwind/README.md

-# RezorPay-Clone-Tailwind
+# RazorPay-Clone-Tailwind
-This is clone project of rezorpay website using tailwind.
+This is clone project of razorpay website using tailwind.